JaneliaSciComp/ColorMIP_Mask_Search/README.md

 ## Before starting
- 1. launch and update FIJI
+ 1. Launch and update FIJI.
- 2. drag and drop `ColorMIP_Mask_Search.jar` on FIJI then quit
+ 2. Drag and drop `ColorMIP_Mask_Search.jar` on FIJI then quit (the plugin installation).
  (you can get the .jar file from [here](https://github.com/JaneliaSciComp/ColorMIP_Mask_Search/releases))

 ## Startup
-drag folder (eg. containing Gal4 color depth MIPs) into fiji, use virtual stack
+Drag folder (containing Gal4 color depth MIPs) into fiji, use virtual stack option.
-_the examples are searching a neuron from the Gal4 color depth MIP image dataset_

 ## Create mask of neuron of interest
- 1. duplicate a single slice that containing the neuron (⌘⇧ D)
+ 1. Duplicate a single slice that containing the neuron from the Gal4 image (⌘⇧ D).
- 2. trace area of interest on duplicated slice (use polygon tool and try to be as accurate as possible)
+ 2. Trace area of interest on a duplicated slice (use polygon tool and try to be as accurate as possible).
- 3. Edit > Clear Outside
+ 3. Edit > Clear Outside.

 ## Search stacks with mask
 Plugins > ColorMIP Mask search
 ![ScreenShot0](../images/scr0.png)
 ### considerations/ tips:
- - Show log // -> show NaN for log may be useful for a first pass, just to keep track of all slices
+ - Show log // -> show NaN for log may be useful for a first pass, just to keep track of all slices.
- - threshold for data: 30-60 is a good place to start for searching Gal4
+ - Threshold for data: 30-60 is a good place to start for searching Gal4.
- - if background is too high, decrease threshold (max value is 255)
+ - If background is too high, increase threshold (max value is 255).
- - if too many hits, can try increasing % of Positive PX Threshold 5-10%
+ - If too many hits, can try increasing % of Positive PX Threshold 5-10%.
- - if you run out of memory, you can stop the search early by pushing esc
+ - The search can stop by pushing escape.

 ## Synchronize windows
-masks (the neuron) and hits (Gal4 lines) are output into a separate stacks. synchronizing the stacks is useful.
+To make sure the position between the mask (the neuron) and hits (Gal4 lines), synchronizing the wingdows is useful function.
- 1. Analyze > Tools > Synchronize Windows
+ 1. Analyze > Tools > Synchronize Windows.
- 2. Select the two windows to synchronize
+ 2. Select the two windows to synchronize.
 <!-- dummy -->
 ![ScreenShot1](../images/scr1.png)
 <br />
-A red x (cross-hair) will now appear at the same position in both stacks; scrolling through one stack will automatically advance the other stack
+A red x (cross-hair) will now appear at the same position in both images.
 ![ScreenShot2](../images/scr2.png)

 ## Create a list of candidate lines
-`realtime_Result_ctrl_click_substack.ijm` is useful for quickly making a list of lines while scrolling through the stack of potential hits
+`realtime_Result_ctrl_click_substack.ijm` is useful for quickly making a list of lines and the substack while scrolling through the stack of potential hits.
- 1. open `realtime_Result_ctrl_click_substack.ijm`
+ 1. Open `realtime_Result_ctrl_click_substack.ijm`.
- 2. click window with colorMIP stacks (e.g. `Original_RGB_5.- %reformatted`)
+ 2. Click window with colorMIP search result stacks.
- 3. run macro (only accepts one open window)
+ 3. Run macro (only accepts one open window).
+Then Result window will be open.
+ 4. Shift + click on the result stack will add the image name into the Result table.
+ 5. ctrl + click will create a substack with the Result table from the result stack.